 Pass quickly, safely, and on the left side.
 Passing quickly helps you stay visible to the truck driver.
 Change lanes only when you can see both of the truck’s headlights in your rearview mirror.
 Maintain a steady speed

-Turn off or dim your bright lights.
+Turn off or dim your bright lights at night.
 When passing or following a truck at night, always turn off or dim your bright lights because they can blind the truck driver when they reflect off the trucker’s large side mirrors.

-Give trucks space.
+Give trucks space for turns.
 Large trucks make wide turns at intersections and require additional space.
+Anticipate truck movements and avoid blocking their turning path.

-Be cautious.
+Be extra cautious in bad weather.
 If it is rainy or snowing and you are riding on slick roads, don’t get too close to the rear of the truck or even next to one because there is a chance the car will slide underneath the truck.

 Blind Spots.
-A CMV has limited visibility because of large blind spots on all four sides of the vehicle.
+A CMV has limited visibility due to large blind spots on all four sides of the vehicle.
 Other drivers and road users should strive to stay out of these “No-Zones.”

 Trucks take up more space on the roadway.
 CMVs generate wind gusts that can push smaller vehicles around.
 Never linger beside a large vehicle – speed up and pass safely, or pull well behind the vehicle.

 Wide turns.
 CMVs need extra turning room.
 They may swing wide to make a turn.
-Anticipate that a truck making a right turn may initially move left to create enough turning space.
+A truck making a right turn may initially move left to create enough turning space.
+Anticipate their movements, especially at intersections.

 Graphics and talking points courtesy of FMCSA: Our Roads, Our Safety Campaign.

-Before you discuss your claim with an insurance adjuster, make a statement, sign any forms, or accept a settlement offer, contact us.
-One of our experienced staff will speak with you personally and will provide you with a free, no-obligation review of your case.
+Before speaking with an insurance adjuster, making a statement, or signing any forms, contact us.
+One of our experienced staff members will speak with you personally and will provide you with a free, no-obligation review of your case.

 Would you like to receive news and blog updates regularly?
 Sign up to receive our email newsletter.
 Your email address will only be used to send you our newsletter and respond to inquiries.